teenie-quaggard/hungryish-app/README.md

 Please not that sometimes the recipe (particularly the first time that it's run) takes much longer to call and load than the movie, probably due to a workaround for the API call.
 Be patient with us!

+## Known bugs and issues
+- No CSS
+- No tests
+- Recipe API takes much longer to return
+- Sometimes clicking again does not refresh content

 ## Minimum viable product 🎥
 1. An app that randomly generates a movie and a recipe
 2. Uses tape testing